 We heard from Modulr about their journey with Kosli in the most creative way, and from Stacc about their journey to ISO certification.
 Diptesh from Shoal shared with us key strategies behind successful DevSecOps implementations, and Lamishi from DNB joined the panel discussion on how tech can bridge the gap on compliance, audit, risk and security.

 Luckily for you, we recorded all the talks and you can watch them here 😎

 10. John Willis joins Kosli

 Remember when we said that we attended a few DevOpsDays events?
 Well, in one of them, Mike had a unique interaction with a very important person (VIP!) in the DevOps movement.
 A few polite arguments later, this person came to our booth because the possibilities of Kosli sounded too good to be true and he wanted to know more about it.
 But I’ll leave this story to Mike to share it with you at some point.

 Fast forward to December, and we are really happy to have John Willis joining Kosli as our first US colleague.
 John is a renowned personality in the DevOps scene, has helped grow and develop multiple startups, and has rich knowledge on the state of DevOps in regulated organizations.

 You can read from John himself about why he joined Kosli and how he sees the future of DevOps and the increasing importance of DevOps Automated Governance in the coming decade.

 11. We graduated! 🎊

-Last, but definitely not least, the long awaited graduation 👨🎓 Our colleague Arstan successfully defended his thesis earlier this month with the title “Title of thesis” and we couldn’t be more proud of him! 🥂
+Last, but definitely not least, the long awaited graduation 👨🎓 Our colleague Arstan successfully defended his thesis earlier this month with the title “Continuous Compliance: DevOps Approach to Compliance And Change Management” and we couldn’t be more proud of him! 🥂

 Oof!
 This year has been a roller coaster, but you know like the fun ones in Disneyland.
 If we could put this year into words it would look something like this 👇